Beijing wiped out the democracy camp in Hong Kong. Now it’s replacing its friends.

 “But when I formed my party, I knew they would bless us, because what we are doing is good for Hong Kong, and it is also good for China,” he said.

-Citing his Western education and time in the United States, said he would be able to bridge East and West and restore Hong Kong’s economic position despite U.S. sanctions on the city’s leaders.
+Citing his Western education and time in the United States, he said he would be able to bridge East and West and restore Hong Kong’s economic position despite U.S. sanctions on the city’s leaders.

 “We can do this much better than the pro-establishment people,” he said.
 “Even pro-democracy guys say, ‘Look at your [existing] pro-establishment guys.
 This guy is much better,’ ” he added, referring to himself.